DavidPhillipOster/podbiceps/ReadMe.txt

-To install this on your device, you'll need to edit the bundle identifier. change 'com.turbozen' to the prefix you registered with Apple.
+To install this on your device, you'll need to edit the bundle identifier.
+Change 'com.example' to the prefix you registered with Apple, set up your signing in the Signing panel of the target.

+To use this for something other than podcast, in updateModel, change:

+- (void)updateModel {
+  MPMediaQuery *query = [MPMediaQuery podcastsQuery];
+  MPMediaPropertyPredicate *predicate = [MPMediaPropertyPredicate
+      predicateWithValue:@NO forProperty:MPMediaItemPropertyIsCloudItem];

+to something more appropriate. songsQuery, maybe allowing iCloud items.

 11/15/2014 - I built a podcast app that uses the iPhone's library of podcasts I can reorder them, and play them, although the app doesn't yet go from one to the next.